Your essential guide to buying a new Dandara home

 • Servicing and maintenance

 There may be works on the development that still need to be completed when you move in.
-This could include things like roads, footpaths, landscaping, children’s play areas, etc. Our Sales Consultants will let you know the arrangements to finish these.
+This could include things like roads, footpaths, landscaping, children’s play areas, etc. Our sales consultants will let you know the arrangements to finish these.

-Stage 17: Legal Completion & Handover
+Stage 17: Legal Completion and Handover

-Our Sales Consultant will call you to arrange a time to meet you at your new home to hand over your keys, take your meter readings and ask you to sign a handover form.
+Our sales consultant will call you to arrange a time to meet you at your new home to hand over your keys, take your meter readings, and ask you to sign a handover form.

 Disclaimer: